ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/module_overview.md

 during a daytime acclimation window and includes lags in how quickly the coordinated investment adjusts to changing conditions.

+Both the standard and subdaily P Model implementations use the "big leaf" approximation to approximate assimilation rates at a canopy scale.
+The {mod}`~pyrealm.pmodel.two_leaf` module provides an alternative model of canopy assimilation, using the "two leaf, two stream" model of :cite:p:`depury:1997a`.
+This explicitly models a canopy layer with depth and partitions incoming radiation into direct and scattered light streams that can be absorbed by sunlit and shaded leaves.
+This assimilation model can be fitted using an existing instance of either the standard or subdaily P Model: a worked example is shown in the [user documentation for the two leaf model](./shared_components/two_leaf_model.md).

 In addition to the two P Model forms, this module also provides two extensions that build on the P Model: